 • South African Rand (ZAR)

-13. As you might expect, the USD is the most traded currency in the Forex market, accounting for a staggering 88% of all trades.
+13. The USD is the most traded currency in the Forex market, accounting for a staggering 88% of all trades.
 This level of dominance reflects its status as the world’s primary reserve currency, underscoring its continued role in global commerce and finance.
-Other currencies play their part, of course – there would be no Forex market without them – but the USD has always reigned supreme in the world of Forex.
+Other currencies play their part, but the USD has always reigned supreme in the world of Forex.

-14. Unlike many other financial markets, the Forex market never closes its doors, with trading open 24 hours per day, seven days per week.
+14. The Forex market never closes its doors during weekdays, with trading open 24 hours per day, five days per week.

 1. Forex Is a Guaranteed Path to Wealth: Forex trading requires patience and consistency and not a get-rich-quick mentality.
 Traders need to focus on making consistent trades rather than expecting instant wealth with minimal effort.
-You should also ignore (with extreme prejudice)any ‘Forex Gurus’ who make outlandish claims – usually on social media – about guaranteed Forex wealth.
+You should ignore any ‘Forex Gurus’ who make outlandish claims, usually on social media, about guaranteed Forex wealth.

 2. Forex Is a Short-Term Game: Long-term currency trends are tradable and driven by fundamental factors.
-Traders can benefit from taking a longer-term time frame, reducing spreads, and avoiding impulsive short-term trades.
-Currencies can also be used as an investment for diversification or hedging purposes.
+Traders benefit from taking a longer-term time frame, reducing spreads, and avoiding impulsive short-term trades.
+Currencies are used as an investment for diversification or hedging purposes.

 3. The Forex Market Is Rigged: No, it isn’t.
-While fraud can occur, the forex market itself is resoundingly legitimate.
+While fraud occurs, the forex market itself is resoundingly legitimate.
 It is the largest market in the world, influenced by numerous transactions and inputs daily.
 Unsuccessful traders should not blame a rigged market or corrupt brokers for their losses.

-4. You Will Be Right Each Time: Losses are a part of trading, and no strategy can be right every time.
+4. You Will Be Right Each Time: Losses are a part of trading, and no strategy is right every time.
 Traders should accept that losses occur and focus on finding a strategy that provides a slight edge in the current market conditions.

 5. You will Make Money Trading on the News: Trading news events in real-time can be challenging due to limited liquidity and fast-moving markets.
 While it is possible to set up trades before announcements, executing them requires quick analysis and meticulous strategies.